NA62 experiment: Hadronic Calorimeters (MUV1 & MUV2)

 The MUV1 and MUV2 are sampling hadronic calorimeters formed from alternating layers of iron and scintillators.
 The newly constructed MUV1 has fine transverse segmentation to separate electromagnetic and hadronic components of showers and the MUV2 is re-used from NA48.

 Muon Veto Detector (MUV3)

 The MUV3 is constructed from a plane of scintillator tiles, reach read out by a pair of photomultipliers, and positioned behind an 80 cm iron wall which blocks particles leaving only muons to be detected.
 This detector provides a fast muon veto at trigger level and is used to identify muons at analysis level.

 Data

 The experiment has run multiple tests to ensure that the new detector components were working properly.
 The first physics run with a nearly complete detector took place in 2015.
 NA62 collected data in 2016, 2017 and 2018 before the CERN Long Shut Down 2.
-Data analysis is ongoing and several results are in preparation.
+Data-taking resumed in 2021 and will continue until CERN Long Shut Down 3.

-As part of the experiment, several papers have been, and are in the process of being created.
+As part of the experiment, several papers have been, and are in the process of being published.
 A list of published papers for the NA62 experiment can be found here.